httpwg/http-extensions/draft-ietf-httpbis-binary-message.md

 with the length field sent to zero.

 Padding is compatible with truncation of empty parts of the messages.
-Zero-valued bytes will be interpreted as zero-length part, which is semantically equivalent to the part being absent.
+Zero-valued bytes will be interpreted as a zero-length part, which is semantically equivalent to the part being absent.

 # Invalid Messages {#invalid}